Special Events Traffic Management

 Street festivals, Christmas events, parades, Pride marches, Australia Day events, Anzac Day marches, New Year's Eve precinct management — these are council-led events where our role is usually to integrate with the council's event team, supply accredited controllers, drawn and signed TGSs, and run the crossings on the day.
 We work with City of Sydney, Parramatta, Wollongong, Newcastle, Waverley, Randwick, Byron Shire and many smaller councils regularly.

-On the day, our event commander runs a control cell — radio comms with all controllers, a rolling log of incidents, coordination with NSW Police and Ambulance NSW, and live adjustments to the plan when crowds behave differently than forecast.
+On the day, our event commander runs a control cell — radio comms with all controllers, a rolling log of incidents, coordination with NSW Police and NSW Ambulance, and live adjustments to the plan when crowds behave differently than forecast.
 After every event we supply a debrief pack — incident log, photos, crowd flow notes, and recommended changes for next year.
 The plan improves each time.

 We also handle emergency response for unexpected events — bushfire closures, flood detours, public incidents, road-train rollovers on Pacific or Princes Highway segments.
 That's covered in our Emergency Response service but we pull the same crews and commanders in when an event-night scenario turns serious.